Tech-Fabric/techfabric/site/content/industries/medical.md

   Navigating HIPAA compliance and other regulations is difficult.
 This requires an experienced tech partner with an advanced skillset to help guide you navigate your digital transformation journey.
+caseStudy:
-caseStudyLogo: /images/uploads/simonmed-logo.svg
+  logo: /images/uploads/simonmed-logo.svg
-caseStudyTitle: SimonMed
+  title: SimonMed
-caseStudyDescription: >-
+  description: >-
       The radiology and diagnostic imaging company partnered with TechFabric to digitally transform the way they complete the new and existing patient on-boarding process.
 TechFabric used cutting-edge technology to bring the patient form & check-in experience from the waiting area to the patients fingertips.
 This automation drastically reduced the amount of work for SimonMed staff and created an efficient form process for patients.
-caseStudyImageRight: /images/uploads/iphonex_angled_simonmed-2x-2x.png
+  imageRight: /images/uploads/iphonex_angled_simonmed-2x-2x.png
-caseStudyImageBottom: /images/uploads/iphonex_simonmed.png
+  imageBottom: /images/uploads/iphonex_simonmed.png
-caseStudyURL: /case-studies/simonmed
+  url: /case-studies/simonmed
 ---
 ![Medical Industry](/images/uploads/medical-industry-hero.svg)